-What I find fascinating are the stories of the old farmhouses scattered like chafe on the parched plains of the Karroo, the water sodden Southern Cape and the rocky hillocks and outcrops of the foothills of the mountain ranges.
+What I find fascinating about the history of South Africa are the stories of the old farmhouses scattered like chafe on the parched plains of the Karroo, the water sodden Southern Cape and the rocky hillocks and outcrops of the foothills of the mountain ranges.
 Many of these have stories going back to the original Trek Boers of the 1770s.
 Equally of interest are the anecdotes of privations and struggles on obdurate lands and unfriendly tribesmen.

 This is the story of the Bean family and their family house located near Hankey.
 Locally Ferndale was known as “Bean se Bos”